Can I recycle?

 Which container?

-When is my collection?
+When is my collection day?

 Useful information

-If your bottles and jars are still usable, you could consider re-using them (for example, to pickle eggs or onions).
 If you cannot find a use for them, you could also try posting your glass jars and bottles on a local selling platform for free.
-Such as Facebook’s Marketplace.

-Household Waste Recycling Centres (HWRC)
+Household Waste and Recycling Centres

 View our Household Waste Recycling Centres to find